Tiruwork Wube: Marriage

 Unfortunately, the marriage was not a particularly happy one.
 Unlike his first wife, his new Empress was not able to calm his rages, and probably had little interest in doing so.
 The Emperor had ordered the conditions of imprisonment eased on Dejazmach Wube and his sons, but had not freed them as Empress Tiruwork had hoped, and this contributed to the coldness that developed between them.
 Tiruwork Wube also believed that in marrying Tewodros, whom her peers regarded as a usurper, she had married below her station.
 She deliberately refused to rise to her feet when he entered a room as was customary, often pretending not to have seen him.
 Once upon entering a room where his wife was seated, Tewodros found her reading a book of Psalms and pretending to not notice his entrance.
-He angrily asked he why she did not rise.
+He angrily asked her why she did not rise.
 The Empress ignored him.
 In a fury the Emperor loudly demanded to know why she dared to ignore him when he spoke to her, she casually looked up and said "I am speaking with someone far greater than you".
 The Emperor stormed out.
 Tiruwork Wube was cold and condescending to Tewodros, and he was angry and cruel in return.
 He philandered regularly, even referring to one of his mistresses as "Empress Yitemegnu".
 They did however manage to produce a son, Dejazmach Alemayehu Tewodros, whom both adored.